 Back in the arena:

 In the arena, the horses will give you the opportunity to practice “the corridor approach” – you influence the environment so that the desired behavior is the simplest option available.
-You thus use the natural tendency of the brain of saving energy (both in pray and in predators) and offer a very efficient alternative which happens to be the one barring minimum risk regarding the strategic goal.
-Having saved energy, there is more left for innovation and opportunity testing.
+You thus use the natural tendency of the brain of saving energy (both in prey and in predators) and offer a very efficient alternative which happens to be the one barring minimum risk regarding the strategic goal.
+Having conserved energy, there is more left for innovation and opportunity testing.

-Here is why the horses are the perfect partners to deliver an experience-based development regarding the key risk leadership competencies*:
+Here is why the horses are the perfect partners to deliver an experience-based development program regarding the key risk leadership competencies*: